ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 task_handler()
 ```

 We need a way to manage the state of the game, and a simple way to handle that for this example is using a task.
-The **Race_Manager_Server** script will complete the following processes.
+The **RaceManager_Server** script will complete the following processes.

 1. Check if the task has not been setup.